 I rest in God.

-For the lesson is very much one of respite: of finding and making use of some space in which to relax and breathe and remember the sure end to our (apparently) long and difficult sojourn.
+The lesson is one of respite: of finding and making use of some space in which to relax and breathe and remember the sure end to our (apparently) long and difficult sojourn.

 This is a day of peace.
 You rest in God, and while the world is torn by winds of hate your rest remains completely undisturbed.
 Yours is the rest of Truth.
 Appearances cannot intrude on you (W-pI.109.4:1-4).

-This is the essence of why I so often say that A Course in Miracles meets us where we are.
-If we need to be assured that it’s okay we can’t make a mortgage payment or that somebody we love is dying of cancer or that the wrong political party is in power, then the course will be there with us.
-If we want to believe that the historical Jesus is metaphysically present – literally offering us his hand – then that is what we will get (W-pI.70.9:4).
+A Course in Miracles meets us where we are.
+If we need to be assured that it’s okay we can’t make a mortgage payment or that somebody we love is dying of cancer, then the course will facilitate a healing response.
+It readily meets without resistance the form in which we utter the cry for love.

 You can never be deprived of your perfect holiness because its Source goes with you wherever you go.
 You can never suffer because the Source of all joy goes with you wherever you go (W-pI.41.4:1-2).

-Nor do I think it matters in the end at which level we meet the course.
-Neither level is more right or more valuable or more helpful than the other.
-Indeed, that is why the course can be stereophonic: what is true at one level readily transfers to the other.
-It cannot be said enough but we are ideas in the Mind of God and “ideas leave not their source” (T-26.VII.4:7).
-In a way, wherever we meet the course is where we are supposed to meet it, because it is there at that moment that we can best approach and accept the memory of God.
+Thus, in its gentle call to rest, the lesson reminds us that we are ideas in the Mind of God and that “ideas leave not their source” (T-26.VII.4:7).
+In a way, wherever we meet the course is where we are supposed to meet it, because it is there at that moment and in that set of circumstances that we can best perceive and accept the memory of God.